yunluyl/react-redux-mapbox-gl/README.md

 	mapLoaded : false, //(boolean) set to true when the inital map loading is done viewport :
 	{
-		width : (number) width of the map, height : (number) height of the map, lng : (number) the longitude that the map is currently centered at, lat : (number) the latitude that the map is currently centered at, zoom : (number) the current zoom level of the map
+		width : , //(number) width of the map height : , //(number) height of the map lng : , //(number) the longitude that the map is currently centered at lat : , //(number) the latitude that the map is currently centered at zoom : 0 //(number) the current zoom level of the map }
-	}
-	drag : (boolean) set to true when user is dragging the map, false otherwise, touch : (boolean) set to true when user is touching the map, false otherwise, move : (boolean) set to true when the map is moving, false otherwise, zoom : (boolean) set to true when the map is zooming, false otherwise, boxzoom : (boolean) set to true when user is using boxzoom, false otherwise, rotate : (boolean) set to true when user is rotating the map, false otherwise };
+	drag : undefined, //(boolean) set to true when user is dragging the map, false otherwise touch : undefined, //(boolean) set to true when user is touching the map, false otherwise move : undefined, //(boolean) set to true when the map is moving, false otherwise zoom : undefined, //(boolean) set to true when the map is zooming, false otherwise boxzoom : undefined, //(boolean) set to true when user is using boxzoom, false otherwise rotate : undefined //(boolean) set to true when user is rotating the map, false otherwise };
 ````js
 ### Overlay props